 Satan was once Lucifer, the “Light-bearer,” a very high created being (Ezekiel 28:14; Isaiah 14:12-17).
 Lucifer rebelled against God, taking one third of the angels with him.
 The war which began in heaven spread to this earth (Revelation 12:7-9).
 When Eve believed the Serpent lies, and Adam chose to disobey the Creator, God was forced to withdraw His protection.
 Satan was then free to dominate mankind.
 He has ruled this world ever since.

 Jesus spoke of him many times (Matt 4, Matt 12, Mrk 4, Lk 10, Lk 13, Lk 22).
 Satan hates God and seeks to destroy human beings in whatever way will be most painful.
 Why?
 Because God loves us.
 Because God feels our pain.
-Human beings need protection from Satan, who is working furiously now because he knows he “has only a short time left.”
-(Revelation 12:12).
+Human beings need protection from Satan, who is working furiously now because he knows that he “has only a short time left” (Revelation 12:12).
 But God’s protection is available only to those who love Him and obey His law.

 1 Corinthians 10:10 Those Israelites who murmured against God in the wilderness were “destroyed by the destroyer.”
 “The destroyer” is Satan.